oasislabs/oasis-ethwasi-runtime/resources/genesis/README.md

   is only available to the [private faucet application](https://github.com/oasislabs/private-faucet).

 ## `genesis_testing.json` - Testing-only genesis block

-*NOTE: This genesis block is only used when the runtime is compiled either in debug mode or with the `benchmark` feature enabled.*

 The genesis block contains the following accounts: